 - Movie Clip - generally indicated for animations, and in cases when you're not sure what type of Symbol to make.

-Flash automatically will add that Symbol in the Library panel, and the selected object in the Stage become an Instance of that Symbol.
+Flash automatically will add that Symbol in the Library panel, and the selected object in the Stage become an Instance

 In the "Convert to Symbol" window, there is a registration grid, with a small black square to indicate the registration point for the graphic.